What is an I-9 Form?

 Form I-9 Does NOT require Notarization

-Call Shaun Howard For Help with Your Form I-9
+Call Shaun Howard For Help with Your I-9

 For completion of the I-9, I recommend calling independent consultant, Shaun Howard in Marin CA. Contact her directly at (510) 847-2310 to discuss your needs.